thin-edge/tedge-container-plugin/README.md

 The following features are supported by the plugin:

 * Install/remove containers via the Cumulocity IoT software interface
+* Install multiple containers as one group using a `docker-compose.yaml` file
 * Monitor container states (e.g. up/down) via Cumulocity IoT Services (only supported from tedge >= 0.10.0)
 * Download container images via Cumulocity IoT binaries if a URL is provided
 * Support for multiple container engines (docker, podman, nerdctl)